xu-ellen/ap-csa-fastpages/_posts/2022-08-23-primitives.md

 Perform an arithmetic expressions that uses casting, add comments that show how it produces desired result.
 Learn more by watching this College Board video
 Perform compound assignment operator (ie +=), add comments to describe the result of operator Additional requirements</p>
-<p>Multiple inputs and outputs are required
+<p>Multiple dds and outputs are required
 Jupyter NoteBook when committed to Fastpages must display Outputs Building something that helps you study for another class is encouraged, here are some ideas: MPG, GPA, Celsius &lt;--&gt; Fahrenheit, The nth Fibonacci, GCD, Primes in range of numbers, Points per Game</p>